k2-fsa/ZipVoice/README.md

     --res-wav-path result.wav
 ```
 - `--model-name` can be `zipvoice` or `zipvoice_distill`, which are models before and after distillation, respectively.
-- By default, we use the `zipvoice` model for better quality.
-If faster speed is a priority, you can switch to the `zipvoice_distill` and can reduce the `--num-steps` to as low as `4`.
 - If `<>` or `[]` appear in the text, strings enclosed by them will be treated as special tokens. `<>` denotes Chinese pinyin and `[]` denotes other special tags.

 #### 1.2 Inference of a list of sentences